Sandridge Bridge: Redevelopment

-In 2001, the State Government held an expressions of interest process for refurbishment of the bridge, seeking commercial involvement, but the process was not successful and, in 2003, the Melbourne City Council and the Department of Sustainability and Environment took over.
+In 2001, the Victorian Government held an expressions of interest process for refurbishment of the bridge, seeking commercial involvement.
+However, the process was unsuccessful and, in 2003, the Melbourne City Council and the Department of Sustainability and Environment took over.
 They committed $15.5 million to restore the bridge, create a plaza on the Southbank side, and make connections to walkways on the Yarra north bank.
 In 2005, it was announced that artist Nadim Karam had been commissioned to create ten abstract sculptures in a group titled The Travellers, which represents the different types of immigrants who traditionally arrived by train over the bridge from Station Pier, Port Melbourne.
 Nine of the sculptures move across the bridge in a 15-minute sequence, travelling on bogies running between the two bridge spans.

 The refurbished bridge was unveiled three days before the 2006 Commonwealth Games in Melbourne, at a final cost of $18.5 million.
 It included a new pedestrian and cycle path, and public space, connecting a new Queensbridge Square at Southbank to Flinders Walk on the north bank.
 However, only the eastern half of the bridge was reopened, the western half being stabilised and fenced off from public access.

-On 11 June 2007, the bridge was vandalised when persons unknown used a sledgehammer to smash 46 of the 128 glass panels of the Travellers exhibit.
+On 11 June 2007, the bridge was vandalised when a sledgehammer was used to smash 46 of the 128 glass panels of the Travellers exhibit.
 Each glass panel offers information about Australian indigenous peoples or the countries of immigrants to Australia, from Afghanistan to Zimbabwe.
 It was expected to cost between A$200,000 and A$300,000 to repair and city councillors were considering using more durable materials to replace the glass.

 In 2007, the project was awarded the Melbourne Prize by the Victorian Chapter of the Australian Institute of Architects, for its design and its contribution to the public life of Melbourne.

 Specifications

-The bridge is 178.4 metres (585 ft) long and is made up of five spans, measuring in length, from the south bank to the north bank: 36.9 metres (121.1 ft), 36.6 metres (120.1 ft), 36.3 metres (119.1 ft), 36.9 metres (121.1 ft) and 31.7 metres (104 ft).
-The bridge is 17 metres (55.8 ft) wide and the girders are 2.74 metres (8.98 ft) high from the top to the bottom flange.
+The bridge is 178.4 m long and is made up of five spans, measuring in length, from the south bank to the north bank: 36.9 m, 36.6 m, 36.3 m, 36.9 m and 31.7 m.
+The bridge is 17 m wide and the girders are 2.74 m high from the top to the bottom flange.